snooklehymer/unifi-sip2-auth/README.md

 unifi-sip2-auth
 ===============

-Authentication module for Unifi AP Controller againt 3M SIP2 server, This module is designed for Unifi APs using the Unifi AP controller.
+Authentication module for Unifi AP Wireless Controller againt 3M SIP2 server, This module is designed for Unifi APs using the Unifi AP controller.

 Overview